cube-drone/build-a-the-web-presentation/README.md

 I don't really have a lot of thoughts about GraphQL.
 If you need to write an API that's capable of processing really complicated queries, maybe it's the right tool for you!

 #### WebSockets
-This is something that Single Page Applications can do that classic websites definitely can't: it can open a WebSocket against the backend server.
+This is something that Single Page Applications can do that classic websites definitely can't: they can open a WebSocket against the backend server.

 Unlike HTTP request/response, where every interaction with the server is going to involve a request and response, a WebSocket is a full bidirectional communication pathway between the client and server - the connection stays open, and either side of the transaction can send messages whenever they want.

 This is most useful when programming real time systems - chat clients, for example.
 Building a chat client using request response would require that your client application regularly poll the server - do you have any new information for me yet?
 What about now?
 What about now?
 Using a websocket, the server can wait, and push messages to the client when it actually has something to send.

-There are drawbacks to this, though - maintaining a WebSocket connection on the server side is much more heavyweight than just holding on to.
+There are drawbacks to this, though - maintaining a WebSocket connection on the server side is much more heavyweight than just responding to simple http requests.

 On top of that, remember our shared-nothing process scaling model?
 This significantly complicates that, because our websocket connection represents a permanent connection to a server.
 The socket needs to stay connected to the same process each time it connects to your backend, and that process needs to be able to simultaneously manage connections to hundreds of different clients.

-This is really hard without services that can manage some concurrency - these guys.
-So, socket-heavy architectures tend towards more consolidation and more concurrency - larger servers, using threads and shared memory - which is why backends in node, Elixir and Rust are often popular for real-time systems.
+This is really hard without services that can manage some concurrency - you know, these guys (node, elixir, rust, C++, etc).
+So, socket-heavy architectures tend towards more consolidation and more concurrency - larger servers, using threads and shared memory - which is why backends in Elixir or Rust are often popular for real-time systems.

 #### WebRTC
 Another way for Single Page Applications to communicate is with WebRTC - or Web Real-Time-Communication, a protocol that allows clients to communicate amongst themselves in a peer-2-peer fashion, useful for exchanging high speed audio and video data.